rendrjs/rendr-app-template/README.md

 </div>
 ```

-So, the only difference to our original `users_show_view` template is that instead of passing `collection=repos` to our `user_repos_view` subview, we pass `collection_name="Repos" param_name="login" param_value=login lazy="true"`.
+So, the only difference to our original `users/show` template is that instead of passing `collection=repos` to our `user_repos_view` subview, we pass `collection_name="Repos" param_name="login" param_value=login lazy="true"`.
 When fetching collections, we specify params, which are used to fetch and cache the models for that collection.
 We quote all of these arguments except for `param_value=login`; quoted arguments are passed in as string literals, and unquoted arguments are references to variables that are available in the current Handlebars scope. `login` is one of the attributes of a `User` model, which gets passed into the template.
 The `lazy="true"` tells the view that it needs to fetch (or find a cached version of) the specified model or collection.

 We can see this at play in our app if we add a route in our [`app/routes.js`](https://github.com/airbnb/rendr-app-template/blob/master/app/routes.js#L7) file that routes `users_lazy/:login` to `users#show_lazy`, and change our [`app/templates/users_index_view.hbs`](https://github.com/airbnb/rendr-app-template/blob/master/app/templates/users_index_view.hbs#L6) to link to `/users_lazy/{{login}}`.